k2-fsa/icefall/docs/source/recipes/Non-streaming-ASR/librispeech/distillation.rst

 ..  youtube:: ofEIoJL-mGM

+.. _codebook_index_preparation:

 Codebook index preparation
 --------------------------

 Here, we prepare necessary data for MVQ-KD.
 This requires the generation of codebook indexes (please read our `paper <https://arxiv.org/abs/2211.00508>`_. if you are interested in details).
 In this tutorial, we use the pre-computed codebook indexes for convenience.
-The only thing you need to do is to run ``./distillation_with_hubert.sh``.
+The only thing you need to do is to run `./distillation_with_hubert.sh <https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/distillation_with_hubert.sh>`_.

 .. note::

   There are 5 stages in total, the first and second stage will be automatically skipped when choosing to downloaded codebook indexes prepared by `icefall`_.
   Of course, you can extract and compute the codebook indexes by yourself.
 This will require you downloading a HuBERT-XL model and it can take a while for the extraction of codebook indexes.

 As usual, you can control the stages you want to run by specifying the following two options:

   - ``--stage``